tatami

 subclasses to generate predictions on the fly.

-As previously mentioned, tatami is designed to pull out rows or columns of a matrix, and little else.
-Some support is provided for basic statistics in the same vein as the matrixStats R package - see the tatami_stats library for more information.
+As previously mentioned, tatami is primarily designed to pull out rows or columns of a matrix.
+Some support is provided for computing basic statistics via the tatami_stats library, in the same vein as the matrixStats R package.
+Matrix multiplication is similarly implemented via the tatami_mult library.

-tatami does not directly support matrix algebra or decompositions.
-If these high-level operations are needed, applications should write their own code, e.g., by using tatami's extractors to implement matrix multiplication.
-Alternatively, we can transfer data from tatami into other frameworks like Eigen for complex matrix operations, effectively trading the diversity of representations for a more comprehensive suite of operations.
-For example, we often use tatami to represent the input data in a custom format to save memory for large datasets; process it into a much smaller submatrix, e.g., by selecting features of interest in a genome-scale analysis; and then copy this cheaply into an Eigen::MatrixXd
+tatami does not currently support more sophisticated matrix operations like decompositions.
+If these are required, we suggest copying data from tatami into other frameworks like Eigen, effectively trading the diversity of representations for a more comprehensive suite of operations.
+For example, we often use tatami to represent the large input datasets in a custom memory-efficient format; process it into a much smaller submatrix, e.g., by selecting features of interest in a genome-scale analysis; and then copy the data into a Eigen::MatrixXd

 or Eigen::SparseMatrix